gkoos/blog/src/posts/2018-03-25-Matched-Betting-Arithmetics-3.md

 title: Matched Betting Arithmetics 3 - Overlaying / Underlaying
 date: 2018-03-25
 description: This post explains the concepts of overlaying and underlaying in matched betting, including when and how to use them for maximizing profits.
+excerpt: "Overlaying and underlaying are advanced matched betting techniques that can help you maximize profits in specific scenarios.
+This post explains how they work and when to use them..."
 tags:
 - posts
 - mathematics